brajeshwar/brajeshwar.github.io/_posts/2016/2016-10-08-are-you-a-freelancer-an-entrepreneur-or-a-salesperson.md

----
-layout: post
-title: Are you a Freelancer, an Entrepreneur or a Salesperson?
+# Are you a Freelancer, an Entrepreneur or a Salesperson?
----

 Many people enter the world of entrepreneurship and freelancing work because: